Takashiidobe/notes/src/business/interviewee-questions.md

 ### Ask This Instead:
 When your team made the shift to remote work?
 What changes were made with regard to:

-## Meetings [format: call vs. video]?
-Communication tools [chat, email, other]?
-Expectations around availability and productivity?
-Flexibility around schedule for caretakers?
+## Meetings [format: Call vs. video]?
+Communication Tools [chat, Email, other]?
+Expectations around Availability and Productivity?
+Flexibility around Schedule for Caretakers?

 ### Why:
 With this framing, you can focus the interviewer on what matters most to you about team work, collaboration, and what the day-to-day looks like.